f5devcentral/f5-rseries-training/docs/introduction.rst

   :align: center
   :scale: 40%

-The r12000-DS family are positioned as turbo SSL appliances, and have a similar 3 tier PAYG structure as the r10000 family.
+The r12000-DS family are positioned as turbo SSL appliances and have a similar 3 tier PAYG structure as the r10000 family.

 .. image:: images/rseries_introduction/r12k.png
   :align: center